ArunBabu98/voxlang/readme.md

 We need to add whitespace support to thn.e parser, so that voxlang will be able to process expressions like, `478 + 329` , which has whitespaces in between them.

 We add the function, `take_while` which accepts a functional condition and unwraps the character iterator over the expression string, here the condition is set to extract the index where the whiespaces end.

+## Part Three: Defining Variables

+Variables are an integral part of a programming language, The syntax in voxlang for defining a variable will be,

+`var a = 5`

+Rules for the identifiers,

+- Identifier should not start with a number.

+# Evaluation

+For evaluation of the binding expression of the variabl, we will be using a hashmap.